-The Putnam Sustainability Strategy group administers Putnam's proxy voting through a Proxy Voting Team.
-The Proxy Voting Team has the following duties:
+The Putnam Legal and Compliance Department administers Putnam's proxy voting through a Proxy Voting Team.
+Under the supervision of senior members of the Legal and Compliance Department, the Proxy Voting Team has the following duties:

 - 1. Annually prepares the Proxy Voting Guidelines and distributes them to the Proxy Committee for review. - 2.
 Coordinates the Proxy Committee's review of any new or unusual proxy issues and serves as Secretary thereto. - 3.
 Manages the process of referring issues to portfolio managers for voting instructions. - 4.
 Oversees the work of any third-party vendor hired to process proxy votes (as of the date of these procedures Putnam has engaged Glass Lewis & Co.
 (Glass Lewis) to process proxy votes) and the process of setting up the voting process with Glass Lewis and custodial banks for new clients. - 5.
-Coordinates responses to investment professionals' questions on proxy issues and proxy policies, including forwarding specialized proxy research from Glass Lewis and other vendors and forwards information to investment professionals prepared by other areas at Putnam. - 6.
-Implements the exception process with respect to referred items on securities held solely in accounts managed by the Global Asset Allocation ("GAA") team within Franklin Templeton Investment Solutions described in more detail in the Proxy Referral section below. - 7.
-Maintains required records of proxy votes on behalf of the appropriate Putnam client accounts.
+Coordinates responses to investment professionals' questions on proxy issues and proxy policies, including forwarding specialized proxy research from Glass Lewis and other vendors and forwards information to investment professionals prepared by other areas at Putnam.

-8. Prepares and distributes reports required by Putnam clients.
+- 6. Implements the exception process with respect to referred items on securities held solely in accounts managed by the Global Asset Allocation ("GAA") team described in more detail in the Proxy Referral section below. - 7.
+Maintains required records of proxy votes on behalf of the appropriate Putnam client accounts. - 8.
+Prepares and distributes reports required by Putnam clients.